Which city is cheaper, Uppsala or Saint Petersburg?

 Both Uppsala and Saint Petersburg are popular destinations to visit in the winter with plenty of activities.

 The weather in Uppsala can be very cold.
 Saint Petersburg can be very cold during winter.
 In the winter, Saint Petersburg is much colder than Uppsala.
-Typically, the winter temperatures in Saint Petersburg in January are around -8°C (18°F), and Uppsala is about -3°C (27°F).
+Typically, the winter temperatures in Saint Petersburg in January average around -8°C (18°F), and Uppsala averages at about -3°C (27°F).

 Saint Petersburg usually receives less sunshine than Uppsala during winter.
 Saint Petersburg gets 22 hours of sunny skies, while Uppsala receives 40 hours of full sun in the winter.